sous-chefs/rundeck/cookbooks/minitest-handler/README.md

 Description
 ===========

-This is a group of meta-recipes to enable running tests and/or specs in the post-handler step of a chef run.
+This is a LWRP to enable running tests and/or specs in the post-handler step of a chef run.

 This cookbook uses the minitest-chef-handler gem for its opperation, and minitest for it's test runner.
 Both these gems must be available for it's completion.
 (Note minitest is included with all Ruby 1.9+ installations.)